Interactive measurement of vignetting and sensor nonuniformity

 f-stop contour plot

 shows image file luminance contours, measured in f-stops, normalized to a maximum value of 0.
 A pseudocolor display with color bar has been selected.
 The colors in the color bar are fixed: colors always vary from white at 0 f-stops to black at -4 f-stops and darker.
-For this plot to be accurate, a correct estimate of gamma (the camera’s intrinsic contrast) is required.
-Gamma is measured by Stepchart, using any one of several widely-available step charts, or by Colorcheck.
+For this plot to be accurate, a good estimate of gamma (the camera’s intrinsic contrast) is required.
+Gamma is measured by Color/Tone Interactive or Auto using any one of several widely-available grayscale step charts, or by legacy modules Stepchart or Colorcheck.

 F-stop contour plot in pseudocolor (normalized)

-Gamma can be tricky to measure for several reasons.
-(1) Many cameras have complex response curves, for example, "S"-curves superposed atop gamma curves.
+It’s important to measure gamma because very few cameras use the exact gamma specified by the color space.
+It can’t be tricky to measure for several reasons.
+(1) (2) Many cameras have complex response curves, for example, “S”-curves superposed atop gamma curves.
 This means that gamma can vary with brightness.
-(2) Some cameras employ adaptive signal processing in their RAW conversion algorithms.
-This increases contrast (i.e., gamma) for low contrast subjects and decreases it for contrasty subjects.
-This improves image quality for a wide range of scenes, but makes measurements difficult, especially since Light Falloff targets have the lowest possible contrast.
+(3) Some cameras employ adaptive signal processing (local tone mapping) in their RAW conversion algorithms.
+This can increase local contrast, but decrease overall (large area) contrast.
+This can improve perceptual image quality for a wide range of scenes, but makes measurements difficult, especially since Light Falloff targets have the lowest possible contrast.

 Both contour plots are available as 3D plots (Master-only).
-The following 3D plot is unnormalized and shaded.
+The 3D plot on the right is unnormalized and shaded.

 Deriving f-stop falloff